-In this article, we'll explain what supply chain risk management is, what makes your company vulnerable to supply chain disruption, and how a supply chain risk management software can be helpful.
+In this article, we will provide a brief explanation of what supply chain risk management entails, what makes your company vulnerable to supply chain disruptions, and how supply chain risk can make your business more resilient.

-Supply chain risk management (SCRM) is a process of identifying, assessing, and mitigating risks throughout your entire supply chain.
+Supply chain risk management (SCRM) is the process of identifying, assessing, and mitigating risks throughout your entire supply chain.

-When carried out properly, the first supplier in your chain will receive the same level of scrutiny from inspectors as the last supplier in your chain.
+When SCRM is carried out properly, every supplier in your chain will receive the same level of scrutiny: from your direct vendors to subcontractors and raw material suppliers.

-Supply chain risk management covers an enormous range of critical concerns, including:
+Supply chain risk management covers an enormous range of critical concerns, including, but not limited to:

-Furthermore, when you can also provide TIC training to your suppliers, vendors, manufacturers and warehousers, risk can be anticipated early enough for improvements to be made across your supply chain.
+Furthermore, when you’re in the position to provide TIC training to your suppliers, vendors, manufacturers and warehousers, various risks can be anticipated early enough to prevent them and make proactive improvements across your supply chain.

 Risk identification involves quality checks and inspections of your entire supply chain.

-For example, identifying risks at the raw material stage of your supply chain involves analyzing the quality and sourcing methods of the raw materials, to ensure that suppliers are following your quality specifications and ethical guidelines.
+For example, identifying risks at the raw material stage of your supply chain involves analyzing the quality and sourcing methods of the raw materials, to ensure that their suppliers are following your quality specifications and ethical guidelines.

-As part of the risk identification process, inspectors will establish a risk profile for each of your supply chain affiliates.
-Then, they'll update these profiles as is appropriate.
+As part of the risk identification process, inspectors will establish a risk profile for each of your supply chain affiliates, and keep these profiles updated as appropriate.

 During the risk assessment stage, supply chain profiles come under more intense scrutiny.

-Via comprehensive, data-driven reports, you’ll come to know:
+Via comprehensive, data-driven reports, you will come to know such things as:

-The reports that you receive will detail certain key points, such as what a risk event (affiliated with the applicable partner) could do to your business’s margins, sales, and profits.
+The reports you receive will detail certain key points, such as how a certain risk event (affiliated with the relevant partner) can impact your business’s margins, sales, and profits.

-In the risk mitigation stage, you work with the upper-management in your business to create a risk action plan.
-During this stage, you’ll need to ask yourself:
+In the risk mitigation stage, you need to work together with the upper management of your business to create a risk action plan.
+During this stage, you will need to ask such questions as:

-The importance of transparency in any risk mitigation plan is best illustrated with a simple example:
+The importance of transparency and visibility in any risk mitigation plan is best illustrated with a simple example:

-And with the application of an end-to-end quality and compliance platform designed with your TIC concerns in mind, you can clearly see how your supply chain is operating, both on an individual level and as a whole.
+With the application of an end-to-end quality and compliance platform designed with your TIC concerns in mind, you can clearly see how your supply chain is operating, both on the level of individual players and as a whole.

 Furthermore, once you’ve achieved an initial level of visibility, you can begin to target high-risk areas before they become unmanageable disasters.

-By using proactive tools such as standardized, easy-to-follow and product-specific inspection templates created by industry experts, you can receive reports with data that is actionable, accurate and comparable from factory to factory.
+By using tools such as standardized, easy-to-follow and product-specific inspection templates created by industry experts, you can receive reports with data that is actionable, accurate and comparable from factory to factory.
 And with inspection reports consolidated in one intuitive dashboard, no failed inspection will go unnoticed.

-Additionally, automated data analysis will present a quantitative history of factory compliance, such as Acceptable Quality Limit (AQL) percentages and even the number of factory audit non-compliances detected.
+Additionally, automated data analysis will give you a quantitative history of factory compliance, with such key performance indicators as Acceptable Quality Limit (AQL) percentages, the number of inspection failures or audit non-compliances, and more.

-With such data on hand, you can have a clear picture like this, you can begin to take proactive measures to protect your supply chain--and your brand reputation--from risks unmanageable in the dark.
+With such data on hand, you can have a clear picture of your supply chain, which will enable you to take proactive measures to protect your supply chain--and your brand reputation--from risks unmanageable in the dark.

-Additionally, with the resources and experience compiled after 15 years of TIC service experience, we can make standardized inspection templates and useful training tools available to all in-house inspectors and managers.
+Additionally, with the resources and expertise accumulated through 15 years of TIC service experience, we offer standardized inspection templates and useful training tools that you can make available to all in-house inspectors and managers.